barr-israel/barrcodes/content/posts/aoc2024/day17.md

       })
       .collect();
 ```
-This version of the interpreter already incorporates the assumptions into it's implementation, it doesn't even read the last instruction.
+This version of the interpreter already incorporates the assumptions into its implementation, it doesn't even read the last instruction.

 Now I can create the set of possible A values that can print the last instruction operand:
 ```rust